2600hz/kazoo/applications/skel/doc/index.md

                ]
     }

-These two 2-tuples will cause the gen\_listener to call `wapi_route:bind_q/2` and `wapi_self:bind_q/2` with the listener's queue.
+These two 2-tuples will cause the gen\_listener to call `kapi_route:bind_q/2` and `kapi_self:bind_q/2` with the listener's queue.
 When shutting down the listener, the `unbind_q/2` variants will be called to cleanup the AMQP bindings.

-Some of the wapi modules allow parameters to be passed in the second element of the tuple, changing either what bindings are added, or the binding key used.
-For instance, in lib/whistle-1.0.0/src/api/wapi\_route.erl, one can see in the `bind_q/2` function that one could specify a realm, which would restrict the route requests received by this listener to just the realm.
+Some of the kapi modules allow parameters to be passed in the second element of the tuple, changing either what bindings are added, or the binding key used.
+For instance, in lib/kazoo-1.0.0/src/api/kapi\_route.erl, one can see in the `bind_q/2` function that one could specify a realm, which would restrict the route requests received by this listener to just the realm.

 #### Responders